Gateway Load Balancer

 • Improve network virtual appliance availability.

-• Chain applications across regions and subscriptions
+• Chain applications across tenants and subscriptions

 Diagram of gateway load balancer